What is pachyonychia congenita?

 What is the treatment for pachyonychia congenita?

-Unfortunately there is as yet no cure for pachyonychia congenita.
-The effectiveness of treatment depends on the severity of the specific problem.
+There is, as yet, no cure for pachyonychia congenita.
+The effectiveness of a treatment depends on the severity of the specific problem.

 Treatment of keratoderma might include:

-- Keratolytics eg salicylic acid ointment, urea cream or other forms of heel balm
+- Keratolytics, such as salicylic acid ointment, urea cream or other forms of heel balm

 - Bleach baths to reduce infection